elementor/elementor-developers-docs/src/editor/elementor-tabs.md

 <img src="/assets/img/elementor-tabs.jpg" alt="Elementor Tabs" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

 In some panels, Elementor uses tab navigation to display controls.
-When extending Elementor, you can use any tab you need or create new ones.
+When extending Elementor, you can use any tab you need, or create new ones.

 ## Built-in Tabs